Monitoring System API Specification

 You can access the MoSAPI from the IP addresses that you have allowed for accessing the Registry Reporting Interface (RRI) with your RRI credentials if using HTTP Basic Authentication.
 The RRI credentials and the IP addresses allowed for accessing the RRI are managed through the Naming Services portal.
 If you have not already done so, you will need to provide both the IPv6 and IPv4 prefixes that you will use to connect to the MoSAPI for allowing access, via the TLDs tab on the Naming Services portal.

-More information about the Naming Services portal may be found in the "Naming Services portal" section in the Registry Resources page.
+More information about the Naming Services portal may be found in the "Naming Services portal" section in the Registry Resources and Registrar Resources pages respectively.

 ccTLDs